ShadowTwin41/generative_networks/readme.md

-# Enhancing Privacy: The Utility of Stand-Alone Synthetic CT and MRI for Tumor and Bone Segmentation
+# Stand‑Alone Conditional Synthesis of CT/MRI: Quantitative Utility in Tumor and Bone Segmentation

 ## Table of Contents
-- [Stand‑Alone Conditional Synthesis of CT/MRI: Quantitative Utility in Tumor and Bone Segmentation]
+- Stand‑Alone Conditional Synthesis of CT/MRI: Quantitative Utility in Tumor and Bone Segmentation
   - [Table of Contents](#table-of-contents)
   - [Installation](#installation)
   - [GANs training](#gans-training)